psgrover2010/parry-blog/_posts/2018-10-30-vienna-wien-vs-prague-praha-which-one-to-visit.md

 ---
 layout: post
 current: post
-cover: uploads/End of the day .jpg
+cover: uploads/End of the day.jpg
 navigation: true
 title: 'Vienna (Wien) VS Prague (Praha): Which one to visit?'
 date: 2018-10-30 10:00:00